Marian Koshland: Biography

 Marian Elliott was born on October 25, 1921, in New Haven, Connecticut, to Margrethe Schmidt Elliott and Walter Elliott.
-Her mother was a teacher who had immigrated from Denmark and her father was a hardware salesman of Southern Baptist background.
+Her mother was a teacher who had emigrated from Denmark and her father was a hardware salesman of Southern Baptist background.
 When she was four, her younger brother contracted typhoid fever, and she was tutored by two neighbor girls.
+After her brother's recovery and return from the hospital, the siblings spent a year quarantined inside to protect the immunocompromised boy.
+During that period, Marian's father dedicated his time to tutoring her, leading to her being advanced compared to many of her peers when she did enter school.
 She was something of a tomboy, befriending three Jewish boys with whom she would attend Works Progress Administration theater productions.
 She was the only girl in her class who dared to handle a three-foot black constrictor snake, for which she won a can of rattlesnake meat.

 Marian attended Vassar College in New York and graduated in 1942 with a degree in bacteriology.
 She then attended the University of Chicago, where she received her M.S. in bacteriology in 1943.
-In Chicago she worked on reducing the spread of respiratory diseases and was a member of a research team that developed a vaccine for cholera.
+In Chicago, she worked on reducing the spread of respiratory diseases and was a member of a research team that developed a vaccine for cholera.

-While at Chicago she met Daniel E. Koshland Jr., a biochemist and heir to the Levi Strauss fortune.
+While at Chicago, she met Daniel E. Koshland Jr., a biochemist and heir to the Levi Strauss fortune.
 In 1945, she joined him in Oak Ridge, Tennessee and spent a year working on the Manhattan Project, researching the biological effects of radiation.
 The two married in 1946 and returned to Chicago, where Marian received her Ph.D. in immunology from the University of Chicago in 1949.
 Marian's sister-in-law later recalled that her professor did not want to give her a Ph.D. because Marian was pregnant and he thought she would waste it.
 In 1949, she moved with Daniel to Boston, where Marian spent two years in a postdoctoral fellowship at Harvard Medical School's Department of Bacteriology.
 They later both worked at the Brookhaven National Laboratory for 13 years.